 2. Supporting future employment

 When you make employees redundant, the vast majority will immediately start looking for another job.
 Think about how you can support them in this, perhaps offering career transition workshops, interview coaching, CV writing and even LinkedIn tips.
 Often they need help identifying side steps or roles that are aligned with theirs in different industries, and the encouragement to pursue these opportunities.
 If you can provide this, then do.
-Consider talent retention where possible – if there are other roles internally that some of those facing redundancy might have great transferrable skills for, then ensure they’re aware and support them through the process.
+Consider talent retention where possible – if there are other roles internally that some of those facing redundancy might have great transferable skills for, then ensure they’re aware and support them through the process.

 3. Don’t ignore the halo effect